From ZK-first to AT Protocol — our path to DDS

 A key design challenge is guest accounts: Agora currently uses device-bound did:key identities for unverified guests, with an account merge operation when they upgrade to a real account.

-On AT Protocol, we need to decide whether guests get managed did:plc accounts (full compatibility but heavyweight, and merge is still needed if they later create a separate verified account), or did:key "soft accounts" within the data (lightweight, supports per-conversation anonymity, but needs moderation adaptation and a more complex upgrade path).
+On AT Protocol, we need to decide whether guests get managed did:plc accounts (full compatibility but heavyweight, and merge is still needed if they later create a separate verified account), or did:key "soft accounts" within the data (lightweight but second-class citizen so it wouldn't be supported by tools like Ozone, etc).

 We also need to support data flowing in from external sources — other deliberation tools, social media APIs — where participants may not have AT Protocol identities at all.